ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

     - `mobile_redirect`: Redirect visitors that are using mobile devices to a mobile-optimized website.
     - `opportunistic_encryption`: Opportunistic Encryption allows browsers to benefit from the improved performance of HTTP/2 by letting them know  that your site is available over an encrypted connection.
     - `origin_error_page_pass_thru`: When Origin Error Page is set to `On`, CIS will proxy the 502 and 504 error pages directly from the origin.
 (Enterprise plan only)
-    - `prefetch_preload`: CIS will prefetch any URLs included in the prefetch HTTP header.
-(Enterprise plan only)
+    - `prefetch_preload`: CIS will prefetch any URLs included in the prefetch HTTP header (Enterprise plan only).
     - `pseudo_ipv4`: Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
-    - `response_buffering`: Enable or disable buffering of responses from the origin server.
-(Enterprise plan only)
+    - `response_buffering`: Enable or disable buffering of responses from the origin server (Enterprise plan only).
     - `script_load_optimization`: Improve the paint time for pages that include JavaScript.
     - `security_header`: Enforce web security policy for your website.
     - `security_level`: Choose the appropriate security profile for your website.
     - `server_side_exclude`: Automatically hide specific content from suspicious visitors.
-    - `tls_client_auth`: TLS client certificate presented for authentication on origin pull.
-(Enterprise plan only)
+    - `tls_client_auth`: TLS client certificate presented for authentication on origin pull (Enterprise plan only).
-    - `true_client_ip_header`: CIS will send the end user’s IP address in the True-Client-IP header.
-(Enterprise plan only)
+    - `true_client_ip_header`: CIS will send the end user’s IP address in the True-Client-IP header (Enterprise plan only).
     - `waf`: A Web Application Firewall (WAF) blocks requests that contain malicious content.
     - `websockets`: Allow WebSockets connections to your origin server.
     - `proxy_read_timeout`: Maximum time between two read operations from origin.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #display-domain-settings-example}